kuberankalaiselvan-pro-git/kuberankalaiselvan-pro-git/README.md

-## What's good!
-Kuberan here👋
+## 👋Hi there, I’m Kuberan (aka Kube)

-I build data systems that turn raw information into insight, with a focus on clarity, usability, and thoughtful design.
+I build data systems that turn raw information into insight, focusing on clarity, usability, and thoughtful design.

-My interests span **data analysis, data engineering, machine learning, and UI/UX**, and I enjoy working end‑to‑end — from datasets and pipelines to insights and interfaces.
+My interests span **data analysis, data engineering, machine learning, and UI/UX**, and I enjoy working end‑to‑end — from datasets and pipelines to insights and user‑facing interfaces.

 ---